A general equivalence relation on the global class of morphisms of a category: Conclusion

-Our generalized equivalence relation (definition \ref{definition-master}) provides a flexible and conceptually clean framework that extends classical group-action equivalences (definition \ref{definition-group-equivalence}) and the equivalence relation based on the pointwise norm of the analysis operator of Bessel functions (definition \ref{definition-motivation-2}). \\ More broadly, this approach provides a unifying language for equivalence problems where the relevant structure is encoded by 2-categories and observables rather than explicit symmetries. \\ \\ Before closing this article, let us mention that there are at least two interesting implicit problems that haven't been tackled in this article:
+Our generalized equivalence relation (definition \ref{definition-master}) provides a flexible and conceptually clean framework that extends many classical equivalence relations in mathematics (see definitions \ref{definition-group-equivalence}, \ref{definition-pullback-equivalence-relation}, and \ref{definition-operatorial-equivalence}). \\ More broadly, this approach provides a unifying language for equivalence problems where the relevant structure is encoded by 2-categories and observables rather than explicit symmetries. \\ \\